ucsb-cs156/ucsb-cs156.github.io/topics/legacy_code/proj_courses_search.md

 description:  "Project specific documentation"
 ---

+# {{page.title}}

+Courses search is intended as an application that provides a more functional version of the official public facing course search app available at the address: <https://my.sa.ucsb.edu/public/curriculum/coursesearch.aspx>

+Our version, currently deployed at <https://courses.dokku-00.cs.ucsb.edu> provides many more features:

+For example:
+* Search by instructor (What courses has Diba Mirza taught?)
+* Search by course over a range of quarters (Who has taught CMPSC 130A over time?)
+* and many more

+## UCSB_API_KEY values

+To deploy proj-courses, in addition to the usual GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET needed for other OAuth apps in this course, you will also need a value for UCSB_API_KEY.
+This is a key that gives you access to the API for UCSB course information.
+These keys are obtained from the website <https://developer.ucsb.edu>.

+You can request your own account, but it is typically faster to get one from the instructor, who will provide it to you on your team slack channel.

-# MongoDB Collections
+## MongoDB Collections

-The Courses Search application uses a MongoDB collection as backup storage for the UCSB Curriculum information.
+The Courses Search application uses a MongoDB collection as backup storage for the UCSB Curriculum information, so you will also need to set up a MongoDB collection and put the URL for that collection in your environment variables.
+Read on for more explanation.

 ## Why MongoDB for UCSB Courses Search